 Self-assessment guide to engaging with commissioning (PDF, 0.34MB)

 This resource was produced to provide guidance for all types of archive services, not just those in local authorities, on how to create a local outcomes framework.
 Creating a framework will help you measure and evidence the difference archives make and its contribution to local priorities.
-It will also help you make the case for continued investment of public money, develop persuasive funding bids and engage with a wider range of stakeholders than you may currently work with.
+It will also help you make the case for continued investment of public money, develop persuasive funding bids and engage with a wider range of stakeholders.

 Meauring Outcomes for Archives Resource (PDF, 0.71MB)